 This course acquaints the student with various native and cultivated forms of woody trees, shrubs, and vines as found in natural and urban environments.
-Topics covered include basic classification, naming, use of taxonomic keys, life histories, basic growth patterns, culture, and care.
-Field trips to local sites will be taken.
-A student cannot receive credit for both 131 and 230.
-Prerequisites: Biology 170 and 180.
-Every year.
+Topics covered include basic

 231. Vertebrate Zoology.
 5 Semester hours.

 Review of organogenesis and of the general vertebrate body plan followed by a study of comparative aspects of adult structure.
 Includes an introduction to both the pathways by which the higher vertebrates have evolved and the nomenclature, taxonomy and zoogeography of the vertebrate group.
 Prerequisite: Biology 170 and 180.
 Every year.